TheBryceIsRight/HTML_Tables/simplify.md

 -   Message Types 08, 09, 13, 16-21 -- These values are reserved for
     future use.

-Field 11 Command Area subfields are used in Non-Financial messages as
+Field 11 Command Area subfields are used in [Non-Financial Messages](#00021) as follows:
-follows:

 **Message Type** -- Two-digit field used along with the Tran Type to identify the purpose of the message.
 Always present for Tran Type = 36.